Small But Great Greek Islands for Your Vacation

 View of Skyros.
 Photo credit: Jim Makos @Unsplash

 Skyros is perhaps the most underrated Greek island and because of that is still very genuine catering more to discerning travelers who are seeking something special.
-Besides hosting the craziest carnival celebrations in Greece every year – if you haven’t visited Greece during Apokries (Carnival) please do so! – Skyros is one of the Greek islands where age-old traditions and customs are still alive and where living like a local is still very possible.
+Besides hosting the craziest carnival celebrations in Greece every year – if you haven’t visited Greece during Apokries (Carnival) please do so! – Skyros is one of the small Greek islands where age-old traditions and customs are still alive and where living like a local is still very possible.
 Little has changed over time here and a stroll through the medieval-style Hora is enough to convince (and charm) you.

 Proof of Skyros’ enchanting aura?
 The dozens of retreats taking place on its uncrowded beaches on everything from music and writing to yoga and art.
 The island, which is closer to mainland Greece, is also known for its miniature horse, the cute Skyros pony, and for the beautiful Byzantine-inspired wood-carved, hobbit-like chairs.
 Expect to spend your days just taking in the stunning views, swimming, eating fresh products and winding down.
 Perfect for those of you who prefer to travel solo or for artists and writers.